OLJE901753/oliver-os-v00-2/oliver-os/README.md

 ## Overview

-The Smart Assistance System is an intelligent development assistant that provides real-time code analysis, suggestions, and quality monitoring.
+Oliver-OS is a rebellious operating system designed to disrupt bureaucracy through clean, efficient microservices architecture.
+It includes an intelligent development assistant that provides real-time code analysis, suggestions, and quality monitoring.
 Built with TypeScript and following BMAD principles (Break, Map, Automate, Document), it offers comprehensive testing, quality assurance, and CI/CD integration.

 ## 🚀 Features